wasp-lang/wasp/web/docs/tutorial/05-queries.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import { ShowForTs, ShowForJs } from '@site/src/components/TsJsHelpers';

 We want to know which tasks we need to do, so let's list them!

-The primary way of interacting with entities in Wasp is by using [queries and actions](../data-model/operations/overview), collectively known as _operations_.
+The primary way of working with Entities in Wasp is with [Queries and Actions](../data-model/operations/overview), collectively known as **_Operations_**.

-Queries are used to read an entity, while actions are used to create, modify, and delete entities.
-Since we want to list the tasks, we'll want to use a query.
+Queries are used to read an entity, while Actions are used to create, modify, and delete entities.
+Since we want to list the tasks, we'll want to use a Query.

-To list tasks we have to:
+To list the tasks, you must:

-1. Create a query that fetches tasks from the database.
+1. Create a Query that fetches the tasks from the database.
-2. Update the `MainPage.{jsx,tsx}` to use that query and display the results.
+2. Update the `MainPage.{jsx,tsx}` to use that Query and display the results.

 ## Defining the Query

-We'll create a new query called `getTasks`.
-We'll need to declare the query in the Wasp file and write its implementation in <ShowForJs>JS</ShowForJs><ShowForTs>TS</ShowForTs>.
+We'll create a new Query called `getTasks`.
+We'll need to declare the Query in the Wasp file and write its implementation in <ShowForJs>JS</ShowForJs><ShowForTs>TS</ShowForTs>.

 ### Declaring a Query